-The Management Board has reviewed the results for this year and has also reviewed the projections for the next five years.
-Although there are some uncertainties arising as a result of the Covid-19 pandemic, these are not considered to be material and the Management Board, therefore, has a reasonable expectation that the Association has adequate resources to continue in operational existence for the foreseeable future.
+The Management Board has reviewed the results for this year and has also reviewed the projections for the next five years and believes that there is a reasonable expectation that the Association has adequate resources to continue in operational existence for the foreseeable future.
 For this reason, the going concern basis has been adopted in these financial statements.